drstrox/Vertex-Paper-trading-lab/README.md

 # Trading Website Project

-This project is a trading website that uses Flask.
+This project is a Python based Trading Web Platform that uses Flask.

 ## Requirements